Love's Welcome at Bolsover: At Bolsover

 The masque was not produced by the Stuart Court in one of the royal palaces around London, as many of Jonson's notable early masques were.
 Rather it was staged by William Cavendish, 1st Duke of Newcastle (at the time, he was the Earl of Newcastle) at Bolsover Castle in Derbyshire, in honor of King Charles I and Queen Henrietta Maria.

-The Earl of Newcastle had put on a Jonson masque for his royal visitors at Welbeck in Nottinghamshire the year before: The King's Entertainment at Welbeck, performed on 21 May 1633.
+The Earl of Newcastle had put on a Jonson masque for his royal visitors at Welbeck in Nottinghamshire the year before, The King's Entertainment at Welbeck, performed on 21 May 1633.
 It was such a success that the King requested another on his 1634 royal progress.

 According to Margaret Cavendish, Duchess of Newcastle-upon-Tyne, the Duke spent between £14,000 and £15,000 on staging the Bolsover masque and providing for his royal guests and their attendants, which was more than double the £4,000 to £5,000 he had spent for the Welbeck entertainment the previous year.
 The Masque of Beauty, one of Jonson's early Court masques, had cost £4,000 to stage in 1608, and was considered exorbitantly expensive at the time.

-Mathematical boys
+The masque was performed at or after a banquet, a meal consisting of dessert dishes, rather than supper or dinner.
+The text states the King and Queen were "at Banquet".
+The banquet and the masque probably took place in the "Pillar Parlour" at Bolsover Castle.

+In the pillar parlour

 The pillar parlour at Bolsover Castle with its original panelling and restored decoration.

-In Love's Welcome, Jonson continued the mockery of Inigo Jones that he had practiced for two decades, starting with Bartholomew Fair (1614) and continuing through The Masque of Augurs (1622), Neptune's Triumph for the Return of Albion (1624), The Staple of News (1626), and A Tale of a Tub (1633).